Star Valley Medical Center: History

-Star Valley Health Facility
+Star Valley Health Facilities

+The Medical/Surgical floor has 22 beds including two Labor & Delivery rooms and two Tele-ICU rooms.
+The Care Center has 24 rooms.

 Star Valley Health laboratory department processes most of the lab work for the hospital and the outlying clinics.
 The hospital has an eight-room Emergency Room, which includes three trauma rooms.
 The surgery department is composed of three surgical suites and two endoscopy suites.

-The Medical/Surgical floor has 22 beds including two Labor & Delivery rooms and two Tele-ICU rooms.
-The Care Center has 24 rooms.
+In 2023, Star Valley Health enhanced its MRI (magnetic resonance imaging) system to provide sophisticated breast imaging capabilities aimed at detecting more breast cancers earlier.

 Expansion

 Star Valley Health now has clinics in the towns of Afton, Thayne, Alpine, and Cokeville, as well as urgent care clinics in both Afton and Alpine.